miruchigawa/discord-bot/README.md

    STABLE_DIFFUSION_URL=<your stable diffusion api url> (comma separated for multiple servers)
    ```
 6. Install dependencies
-7. Run the bot with `python main.py`
+7. Run the bot with `python main.py` or `python watch.py` for debugging and development

 ## Project Structure
 | Folder/File | Description |